 |D: Result - RESEARCH AND CREATIVE EXPRESSION.
 Provide programs and services that support research, scholarship, and creative expression by faculty and students.|

-Target #1: Research proposals: the UAS target is 0.25 for the ratio of research proposals funded in FY20 to all proposals submitted.
+Target #1: Research proposals: the UAS ratio of research proposals funded in FY19 to all proposals submitted was .29.

-Analysis of results and challenges: The ratio of the number of research grants awarded in FY18 to the number of research grant proposals submitted was 0.18 (Note: This does not compare the number of grants awarded to the cohort of proposals that yielded them).
+Analysis of results and challenges: The ratio of the number of research grants awarded in FY19 to the number of research grant proposals submitted was 0.29 (Note: This does not compare the number of grants awarded to the cohort of proposals that yielded them).

 • Under sequestration, less federal funding was available in FY13.
 For example, the National Science Foundation budget was reduced by $356 million and expects fewer new awards for FY13 (National Science Foundation, July 17, 2013 http://www.nsf.gov/pubs/2013/in133a/in133a.pdf).